7 Stages Of Human Evolution

 Factors That Impacted Human Evolution

-Below are the 10 factors that contributed to the development of homo evolution:
+Below are the 10 factors that contributed to the development of human evolution:

 - Bipedalism